 What is Suboxone®?

 Suboxone® is a prescribed medication used to treat opioid addiction.
 It contains a combination of naloxone and buprenorphine and is used to reduce withdrawal symptoms and reduce cravings in those recovering from an addiction to opioids.
-Suboxone® was the first opioid medication approved under DATA 2000 for the treatment of opioid dependence in a private office-based setting.
+Suboxone® was the first opioid medication to receive approval under the Drug Addiction Treatment Act (DATA) of 2000 for treating opioid dependence in a private office-based setting.